BilQCT/LocalPauli/README.md

 - $L'$: $64\times 71,648$

 In the directory **libs** we have basic functionality for manipulating Pauli operators.
-The directory **local_robustness** has functions for computing the robustness for the $D$, $L_1$, and $L_2$ phase spaces, as well as the CNC phase space.
+The directory **local_robustness** has functions for computing the robustness for the $D$, $L$, and $L'$ phase spaces, as well as the CNC phase space.
 We compute the robustness for two families of resource states

 - PBC: $~~~\left |\psi_{G,U}^{PBC} \right \rangle = E(G)H^{\otimes U}T^{\otimes 3} \left |+++ \right \rangle,$
 - MBQC: $~~\left |\psi_{G,U}^{MBQC} \right \rangle =T^{\otimes 3} H^{\otimes U}E(G) \left |+++ \right \rangle,$